sotte/sotte_qmk_keyboard_layout/README.md

 and delete behavior.
 GACS are one-shot keys and can be used on other layers as well.

-TODO: WIP cut, copy, paste are on the left side. make this work in terminals too.
+Legend:

-♦1: Switch to ALPHA layer.
+- ♦1: Switch to ALPHA layer.
-♦2: Switch to NAV layer.
+- ♦2: Switch to NAV layer.
 Sometimes I just want to use the cursors for a while.

 ### NUM layer